JohnDoe6345789/generators/README.md

 ### Tk workflow launcher

-Run `python -m gui.workflow_launcher` (ensure `src/` is on `PYTHONPATH`) to open the Tkinter-based control center.
-It exposes buttons for setting up the environment, running the pytest suite, launching the SimplyRetro generator, and invoking any helper script listed in the `scripts/` directory.
+Run `./run.sh launcher` (or `run.bat launcher` on Windows) to open the Tkinter-based control center without juggling `PYTHONPATH`.
+You can still invoke it directly with `python -m gui.workflow_launcher` if desired.
+The launcher exposes buttons for setting up the environment, running the pytest suite, launching the SimplyRetro generator, and invoking any helper script listed in the `scripts/` directory.
 Command output is streamed into the GUI so you can monitor progress without leaving the window.

+> **Homebrew tip:** Recent macOS installs sometimes end up with both `/usr/bin`
+> and Homebrew versions of Python.
+Use `scripts/set_default_python.sh` to append
+> an alias block to your shell profile so the helper scripts consistently find
+> `/opt/homebrew/bin/python3`.

 ## SimplyRetro D8 OpenSCAD generator